NITCbase/nitcbase.github.io/docs/Design/Cache Layer/RelCacheTable.md

 Sets the value of `searchIndex` field of the given relation in _Relation Cache_ Table.
 This is used by the linear search algorithm to set the location of the previous hit so that the search can be resumed from the next record.

 :::caution note

-The caller should allocate memory for the struct RecId before calling the function.
+- The value of the search index is expected to be verified by the caller.
+This function does not check the validity of the search index before setting it into the cache entry.

 :::

 #### Arguments